Skip navigation

 Exams and Tests

-Your health care provider may insert a needle into the area of inflammation and remove a sample to send for gram stain and culture to find the source of any infection.
+Your provider may insert a needle into the area of inflammation.
+This is to obtain a sample to send for a Gram stain, other stains and culture to determine the type of infection, if present.

 Treatment